Is your sprained ankle the beginning of a lifetime problem. It may be according to the NY Times

 Our office has treated many chronic ankle problems that resulted in one sprain leading to a weak ankle and multiple ankle sprains over the years.
-Many people with chronic ankle problems also experience lower and upper back problems as well because the joints in the foot and the ankle will affect knee, hip and back function as well while the ankle heals.
+Many people with chronic ankle problems also experience lower and upper back problems as well because the joints in the foot and the ankle will affect the knee, hip, and back function as well while the ankle heals.

 The foot and ankle are made of multiple bones that are designed to handle terrain without shoes.
 The idea of putting the foot in a box which is what we do with shoes also deconditions the foot as well which is why walking barefoot should be a part of your recovery regimen.
 Part of your rehabilitation of an ankle should include exercises such as foot drills, balancing on a balance sponge, wobble board or just barefoot on the floor as tolerated.
 It should also include seeing a chiropractor who can manipulate the joint and restore movement to the ankle as well as the bones of the foot and manipulation of the spine and soft tissues surrounding it as well which will be affected by your altered gait while you recover from the injury.